-Takeda has a phantom stock appreciation rights ("PSARs") plan and a restricted stock units ("RSUs") plan for certain employees of subsidiaries of the Company.
+Takeda previously provided a phantom stock appreciation rights ("PSARs") plan through the year ended March 31, 2014, and a restricted stock units ("RSUs") plan through the year ended March 31, 2021 for certain employees of subsidiaries of the Company.
 The value of these awards is linked to share price of the Company and are settled in cash.
 Moreover, where settlement of awards granted under the LTIP described under "-Equity Settled Plans" above in ADSs or shares of common stock is not permissible due to legal, regulatory and/or administrative reasons, such awards are settled in cash.
-The total compensation expense recorded associated with these plans was 1,765 million JPY, 356 million JPY and 352 million JPY during the years ended March 31, 2021, 2022 and 2023.
-The total liability reflected in the consolidated statements of financial position as of March 31, 2021, 2022 and 2023 is 2,115 million JPY, 1,583 million JPY and 1,026 million JPY, respectively.
+The total compensation expense recorded associated with these plans was JPY 356 million, JPY 352 million and JPY 639 million during the years ended March 31, 2022, 2023 and 2024, respectively.
+The total liability reflected in the consolidated statements of financial position as of March 31, 2022, 2023 and 2024 is JPY 1,583 million, JPY 1,026 million and JPY 1,018 million, respectively.